Article Summary: New Jersey National Parks

 The New Jersey National Parks include the longest hiking trail in the world.

-The Appalachian National Scenic Trail is a marked hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.
-Just how long a hike is that?
-Approximately 2,200 miles.
+The Appalachian National Scenic Trail (AT) is a 2,190-mile long hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.

 Check Out: 4 AMAZING Delaware National Parks